-The goal must be measurable.
-This means that it should be possible afterwards to determine whether the project goal has been reached (or not) with regard to time, money, quality and quantity.
-Measurability is also important for determining when the goal is actually reached: When am I finished?
+The result must be measurable.
+This means that it should be possible afterwards to determine whether the result has been reached (or not) with regard to time, money, quality and quantity.
+Measurability is also important for determining when the result is actually reached: When am I finished?
 For example, "The delivery time of our products must be reduced from five to two days."